RDPowerz/SdrAutomation/README.md

 $ cat ~/.config/lxsession/LXDE-pi/autostart

-2) Reboot and it should auto-start
+2) Reboot and it should auto-start gqrx and wsjx